 Ans.
 At the beginning of the load test of an application instead of putting all the users live, we slowly ramp up the number of users in order to study their effect in the application’s performance.
 In JMeter, the ramp-up period defines the time period within which all the specified users get in running state.

 Ans.
-Samplers are used for sending different types of requests to the server.
+Samplers in JMeter are used for sending different types of requests to the server.
 Some of the commonly used samplers are – HTTP Request, JDBC Request, SOAP-XML Request, JUnit request, TCP Sampler, etc.

 Ans.
 Timers are used for halting the test execution of a thread for a certain predefined time.
-These timers are used for simulating the real user think time.
+In addition, these timers are used for simulating the real user think time.
 The different types of timers available in JMeter are – Constant Timer, Gaussian Random Timer, Uniform Random Timer, Constant Throughput Timer, Synchronizing Timer, Beanshell timer, BSF Timer, etc.

 Ans.
 The Rendezvous point in JMeter is used to perform spike testing.
 It is performed using “Synchronizing Timer” by waiting until the number of active users reaches a certain specified value during the load test.